David Gower: Commentating

-After leaving the game, Gower enjoyed a new career as a cricket broadcaster and television personality, including being one of the team captains on the popular BBC comedy sports quiz, They Think It's All Over from 1995 to 2003.
-He also presented four series of the BBC2 cricket magazine show, Gower's Cricket Monthly from 1995–1998 and, at the same time was one of the BBC's main cricket commentators.
+After leaving the game, Gower enjoyed a new career as a cricket broadcaster and television personality, including being one of the team captains on the popular BBC comedy sports quiz They Think It's All Over from 1995 to 2003.
+He also presented four series of the BBC2 cricket magazine show, Gower's Cricket Monthly, from 1995 to 1998, and, at the same time was one of the BBC's main cricket commentators.
 Gower also spent time commentating on several cricket series in Australia in the 1990s.
 His commentary for Channel Nine, with his trademark relaxed calls of play and generous attitude to the players and fellow commentators, proved extremely popular with Australian cricket viewing audiences.

 Gower was the main presenter of international cricket coverage for Sky Sports and a regular commentator for many years until 2019 when Sky decided not to renew his contract.
-Matthew Engel of ESPNcricinfo wrote that Gower's commentating career has been "so successful that his cricket seemed mere preparation."
+Matthew Engel of ESPNcricinfo wrote that Gower's commentating career has been "so successful that his cricket seemed mere preparation".
 Gower returned to commentary for BT Sport in the 2021–22 Ashes series.
-Alan Tyers of the Daily Telegraph wrote that it had been "excellent having Lord Gower back on the cricket commentary: assured, amusing, urbane.
+Alan Tyers of The Daily Telegraph wrote that it had been "excellent having Lord Gower back on the cricket commentary: assured, amusing, urbane.
 And always a steelier character than his insouciance suggested [...] perhaps he might even be enjoying reminding his former employers at Sky that he is still a quality broadcaster."

 Later life and interests

-One of Gower's interests is conservation.
-In 1989, Gower joined Gerald Durrell and his wife Lee, along with David Attenborough in helping to launch the World Land Trust (then the World Wide Land Conservation Trust).
+Gower is interested in conservation.
+In 1989, he joined Gerald Durrell and his wife Lee, along with David Attenborough, in helping to launch the World Land Trust (then the World Wide Land Conservation Trust).
 The initial goal of the trust was to purchase rainforest land in Belize as part of the Programme for Belize.
-Gower is also a Patron of the David Shepherd Wildlife Foundation, and he is Vice-President of the Nature in Art Trust,.
+Gower is also a Patron of the David Shepherd Wildlife Foundation, and he is vice-president of the Nature in Art Trust,.
 In 1992, he was named an Officer of the Most Excellent Order of the British Empire (OBE).
+In 1994, he received an Honorary Master of Arts award from Loughborough University.

 Gower is also a director of an Internet wine company.
 Gower and his wife, Thorunn, are Patrons of Southampton-based charity Leukaemia Busters.
 He was also awarded the "Oldie of the Year" award in 1993 by The Oldie magazine.
 He is the author of a number of written works on cricket, including Gower: The Autobiography with The Independent journalist Martin Johnson in 1992, David Gower: With Time to Spare with Alan Lee in 1995 and Can't Bat, Can't Bowl, Can't Field also with Johnson.
 In 2009, Gower was inducted into the ICC Hall of Fame.

 In August 2014, Gower was one of 200 public figures who signed a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.